autolab/Autolab/docs/installation/tango.md

         :::sh
         DOCKER_VOLUME_PATH = '/opt/TangoService/Tango/volumes/'

-4. Install docker on the host machine by following instructions on the [docker installation page](https://docs.docker.com/installation/).
+4. Install docker on the host machine by following instructions on the <a href="https://docs.docker.com/installation/" target="_blank">docker installation page</a>.
 Ensure docker is running:

         :::sh
         $ docker ps